Austria's Fragmented E-Government: 5,627 Public Websites

 API Access for Developers

 A REST API is available for programmatic access to the directory.
-You can find the full search interface with advanced filtering options in the Tools section.
+The complete search interface with advanced filtering options can be found in the Tools section.

 Regional Distribution